 Lastly, we think that artificial and polished personalities only work for a little while anyway.
 In our view, over time it’s usually pretty easy to see through someone who’s pretending to be something they’re not.

-This post has been informed by Stephen Covey’s work from his hugely influential book, “The 7 Habits of Highly Effective People“.
-To learn more, please read the original source, which of course covers far more than just this topic.
+This post on Personality and Character Ethic has been informed by Stephen Covey’s work from his hugely influential book: “The 7 Habits of Highly Effective People”.